DKLynch/PoEBrowser/README.md

 Currency items can be browsed, with pages displaying their descriptions, how to use them and their stack sizes.

-Essence items are currently browsable, but individual data displays are not yet implemented.
+Essence items are currently browsable and their individual effects and properties are displayed.

 # Technical Stuff
 PoEBrowser currently makes use of the following technologies: